Skip to content

 Natural pearl necklaces

-What is a Cultured pearl?
+What is a Cultured Pearl?

 Cultured pearls are pearls created by oysters and mussels, but with the help and care of humans .

-Visit our Akoya pearl jewelry collection here.
+Visit our collection of Akoya pearl jewelry here.

 The method that Mikimoto discovered is the one that is still used today .